 A: During this time, HCA wants Apple Health providers to be able to use telemedicine services to provide patient care even if it is within the same facility.
 When providing telemedicine services within the facility, do not submit a claim for the originating site.
-The MCOs will follow this same policy.\
+HCA-contracted MCOs will also follow thispolicy.